giginet/Scipio/Sources/scipio/scipio.docc/using-s3-storage.md

             buildConfiguration: .release,
             isSimulatorSupported: true
         ),
-        cacheStorage: .custom(s3Storage, [.consumer])
+        cacheMode: .storage(s3Storage, [.consumer, .producer])
     )
 )
 ```

 ## Configuration

-You can configure cache storage by `S3StorageConfig`.
+You can configure cache storage by `S3StorageConfig` and `AuthorizedConfiguration`.

-### Authentication Mode
+### Configuration Type

-You can choose authentication mode from `authorized` and `usePublicURL`.
+You can choose configuration type from `authorized` and `publicURL`.

 #### authorized

+`authorized` type is associated with `AuthorizedConfiguration` which requires the followings:

+- bucket
+- region
-`authorized` mode requires access key ID and secret access key.
+- access key ID
+- secret access key

-Generally, cache producer (e.g. CI job) should use this mode.
+Generally, cache producer (e.g. CI job) should use this type.

+##### shouldPublishObject

+If you set `AuthorizedConfiguration.shouldPublishObject` to `true`, caches will be published with public URLs when producing caches.

+You have to set `true` when producing caches when non-authorized consumers use caches.

-#### usePublicURL
+#### publicURL

-`usePubicURL` mode doesn't require any credentials.
+`publicURL` type doesn't require any credentials.

-In this mode, cache system will fetch caches by public URLs.
+In this type, cache system will fetch caches by public URLs.
 It's useful that developers just using caches should use this mode.

-### shouldPublishObject

-If you set `shouldPublishObject` to `true`, caches will be published with public URLs when producing caches.

-You have to set `true` when producing caches when non-authorized consumers use caches.